 1. Understand the Audience

-First, it's vitally important to find out who your customers are and what they are look for in a mobile experience.
+First, it's vital to find out who your customers are and what they are look for in a mobile experience.
 Use Google Analytics to evaluate what devices and browser generate the most traffic from your site.

 From there you can better answer questions about who your current customers are and how they shop.
 When you really understand the end users, you can set realistic goals and determine solutions that make sense for your business.